vgrigoryevsky/determiningthefuture/docs/index.md

 # DeterminingTheFuture

-This site is dedicated to gathering and sharing information about the latest developments in understanding, researching, forecasting, modeling, and imagining the future.
+This site is dedicated to gathering and sharing information about the latest developments in understanding, researching, forecasting, modelling, and imagining the future.

 We document [References](references/index.md) to research articles and non-fiction books that explore relevant theories, methodologies, and methods, along with specific implementations such as software programs, libraries, websites, and applications that offer a glimpse into what the future might hold.
 Additionally, we highlight cultural depictions from sci-fi movies, books, artwork, music, and more.